UniversityOfSaintThomas/Cascade_documentation/README.md

 # Cascade Documentation

-This repository contains the Univeristy of St. Thomas Cascade documentation.
+This repository contains the University of St. Thomas Cascade documentation.

 There are two templates (Capricorn and Orion), and each have a separate directory with a README and related resources and explanations.